 - 1. Describe the physician's responsibility to patients, society, and the profession. - 2.
-Explain how the physician's responsibility to respond to patient needs over self-interest can be balanced with the physician's responsibility for self-care. - 3.
-Describe cultural humility and its importance in working with diverse patient populations, including (but not limited to) diversity in gender, age, culture, race, religion, disabilities, and sexual orientation. - 4.
-Define implicit bias - 5.
-Define public health and how public health relates to clinical medicine. - 6.
-Outline the basic structure of the U.S. health care system. - 7.
-Explain how social and economic factors can contribute to health outcomes. - 8.
-Describe health disparities and list possible explanations for these disparities. - 9.
-Define "evidence-based medicine" and components of accessing the medical literature.
+Describe evidence-based medicine and approaches to accessing the medical literature. - 3.
+Define public health, and how public health relates to clinical medicine. - 4.
+Articulate how one's own identities and privilege can impact one's perspectives and interactions with patients and colleagues - 5.
+Define explicit and implicit bias - 6.
+Describe cultural humility and its importance in working with diverse patient populations, including (but not limited to) diversity in gender, age, culture, race, religion, disabilities, and sexual orientation. - 7.
+Define health equity - 8.
+Explain how social and economic factors can contribute to health outcomes for individuals and communities. - 9.
+Describe how systems and institutions can impact health outcomes for individuals and communities - 10.
+Define the core elements of clinical reasoning when presented with a clinical case. - 11.
+Perform a patient interview to obtain a basic history when encountering a patient.